kaba-labs/.github/profile/README.md

 ### OS Support

-- [x] Linux (Kaba Labs highly recommends using an operating system that can be verified for scientific use - important for both legal and/or industry or scientific applications)
+- [x] Linux (Kaba Labs highly recommends using an operating system that can be verified for scientific use - important for both legal and/or industry or scientific applications.
+We also recommend only useing hardware that has open and verifiable firmware)
 - [x] MacOS (not recommended - undecidable.
 Kaba Labs will not offer support for Apple systems)
 - [x] Window (not recommended - undecidable.
 Kaba Labs will not offer support for Apple systems)
 - [x] Android  (not recommended - undecidable.
 Kaba Labs will not offer support for Apple systems)